AbinayaKadhirvel/BookManagement/README.md

 11. ejs - for rendering the templates in UI

-12. axios - for XMLHttpRequests from the browser

-13. gulp - automating repeated tasks
+12. gulp - automating repeated tasks

+13. faker - To fetch fake images for book cover

+14. chai - Assertion framework

+15. chai-http - HTTP integration testing with Chai assertions.